w3c/wai-tutorials/source/forms/custom-controls.html.erb.md

 The example below shows a social media "share button" that has two functions: it shows how many people have already activated the button ("shared"), and allows users to press the button to activate the share function.

-The custom button relies on CSS to style a regular `<button>` element, so that the basic functionality remains intact when it is rendered without CSS.
+The custom button relies on CSS to style a regular `<button>` element so that the basic functionality remains intact when it is rendered without CSS.
 For example, most screen readers will announce the button and its contents.

-In addition, the `action` attribute of the `<form>` element references a server-side script that carries out the same functionality for cases when JavaScript is not supported.
+Also, the `action` attribute of the `<form>` element references a server-side script that carries out the same functionality for cases when JavaScript is not supported.

 {::nomarkdown}
 <%= sample_start %>